EssamWisam/cmp-docs/README.md

 ![image](https://i.imgur.com/YkpXfRH.png)

 I was motiviated to to create an online platform that takes the form of software documentation as a guide for those that are considering enrolling, have enrolled or even have graduated form the department!
-After meeting with prospective students to help them decide whether or not to join the department and teaching a course to freshmen, I realized that a lot of questions are being asked every year.
+After meeting with prospective students to help them decide whether or not to join the department and teaching a summer course to freshmen, I realized that a lot of questions are being repeatedly asked every year; it dawned on me that it would be really nice if answers to all such questions and more information about the computer engineering department at Cairo university are all available in one site.

-> Beware, this effort is entirely controlled by us students.
-No professors are involved and this is not official in any sense.
+You can check the documentation at [https://cmp-docs.netlify.app](https://cmp-docs.netlify.app)

 **Thereby, the following are the motivations of this website:**